☠️ Drink or Die ☠️

 2. Drink the potion — Take ALL cards from the cauldron into your personal collection.
 You can only drink once per round.

-Critical rule: Players who have already drunk this round must still add cards on their turn.
+Critical rule: Players who have already drunk this round must (if he can) still add cards on their turn.
 They cannot drink again, but they continue to influence the potion for the remaining players.

 Example: Post-drink influence